doctorfree/Asciiville/README.md

 ## Quickstart

-* Install the latest Arch, Debian, macOS, or RPM format installation package from the [Asciiville Releases](https://github.com/doctorfree/Asciiville/releases) page
+* Install the latest Arch, Debian, macOS, RPM, or compressed tar archive format installation package from the [Asciiville Releases](https://github.com/doctorfree/Asciiville/releases) page
 * Run the `ascinit` command
     * Must be done as a normal user with `sudo` privilege
 	* Run `ascinit -c` to perform a console initialization (no graphical utilities)